Buying a New RV in Five Steps

 Motorhome Cons - most expensive, truck suspension, inflexible as transport at destination

-Step One - Make a 'Needs' List
+Buying a New RV - Step One: Make a 'Needs' List

 Have those conversations with your proposed fellow travellers and work out what your RV needs are in general terms.
 Where, when and how often?
 Large or small, a weekender or an extensive tourer, easy to set up for short stays or long stays in one place?
 Number of beds, the facilities you cannot do without and whether additional transport or sports equipment (boats, kayaks, surfboards, fishing rods?) is needed at your destination.